ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 These sources can be used to grab population estimates in facility zip areas and nearby areas.

 ## 2 DELIVERABLE
-Write a short technical document addressing the following:
+Write a short technical document addressing the following:<br>
-Introduction: What is your understanding of the problem?
+* <b>Introduction:</b> What is your understanding of the problem?
 Can you write the introduction and the problem statement in formal conference paper-like format?
-* Assumptions: What assumptions would you make to simplify the problem?
+* <b>Assumptions:</b> What assumptions would you make to simplify the problem?
-* Data gathering, handling, cleaning, processing: How would you acquire the data?
+* <b>Data gathering, handling, cleaning, processing:</b> How would you acquire the data?
 What steps would you perform to process or clean the data?
 How would you extract useful data inputs for this task?
-* Proposed Solution: Share your optimization technique and any necessary details.
+* <b>Proposed Solution:</b> Share your optimization technique and any necessary details.
-* References: Cite any libraries, APIs, publications.
+* <b>References:</b> Cite any libraries, APIs, publications.
 We believe in standing on the shoulders of giants.
 Please reuse any existing research papers, source code, libraries but make sure to cite them.
-* Source code: Share your R or Python source code.
+* <b>Source code:</b> Share your R or Python source code.